Recent Advances in Epidemic Modeling: Non-Markov Stochastic Models and their Scaling Limits: Markov and ODE models

 and we have $b(z)=\sum_{j=1}^k\beta_j(z)h_j$.
 Recall that $P_1,\ldots,P_k$ are mutually independent standard Poisson processes.
 Note that if we rewrite the SDE \eqref{prelimitSDE} in the form (with $M_j(t)=P_j(t)-t$)

-from the fact that the last term on the right hand side of this equation tends to $0$ as $N\to\infty$, we may regard the SDE \eqref{prelimitSDE} as a ``random perturbation of the dynamic system \eqref{limitODE}'', Freidlin and Wentzell have studied such perturbations as an application of large deviations theory, see \cite{freidWentz}.
+we may regard the SDE \eqref{prelimitSDE} for large $N$ as a ``small random perturbation of the dynamic system \eqref{limitODE}''.
+Freidlin and Wentzell have studied such perturbations as an application of large deviations theory, see \cite{freidWentz}.

 Let us first state what kind of information large deviations give us, concerning the convergence of $Z^N$ toward $z$.
 We shall state the results without giving the precise technical conditions under which one can establish them, referring the reader to Section 4.2 of \cite{brittonpardoux} for all the technical details and proofs.
 Consider the function $\ell:\R^{2d}\mapsto\R$ defined by